yadokani389/bevy_live_wallpaper/README.md

 ![MIT/Apache 2.0](https://img.shields.io/badge/license-MIT%2FApache-blue.svg)

-A [Bevy](https://bevyengine.org/) plugin that renders your scene into a Wayland layer-shell surface or a Windows desktop background.
+A [Bevy](https://bevyengine.org/) plugin that renders your scene into a Wayland layer-shell surface, an X11 root window, or a Windows desktop background.

 ## Compatibility